 The image of a Shiba Inu, a breed of hunting dog from Japan, is viewed as one of the most famous memes.
 As of June 2021, it’s also the most expensive meme NFT after it was sold for about $4 million on Zora.
 A percentage of the sale’s proceeds will go toward the World Food Program, the Japanese Red Cross Society, and a number of other charities.

 It’s not the first time that this meme’s journey to stardom took a different turn.
 It enjoyed a recent resurgence after a cryptocurrency Dogecoin was named after the meme.
 Then, earlier in 2021, Elon Musk, the CEO of Tesla, endorsed the cryptocurrency on social media which also helped to increase its popularity.
+The Doge NFT now is 99.29% below its price an it's worth $0.0009887.

 Frequently Asked Questions